crystalfontz/CFA835-I2C-SPI-Example/README.md

- # Crystalfontz CFA835 Module I2C / SPI Communications Arduino Example
+ # Crystalfontz CFA835 I2C/SPI Arduino Communications Example

  This example is designed to run on a Seeeduino v4.2 development board.
  It should also run on an Arduino Uno with minimal (or no) changes.